keybase/ruby-client/README.md

 ### Key Add

 An uploaded public key should be an armored PGP key.
 An uploaded private key should be in [P3SKB](https://keybase.io/__/api-docs/1.0#p3skb-format) format.

-You can upload both at the same time, or the private after the public, but you can't upload the private before the public.
+Note: You can't upload the private before the public.

 ```ruby
 me.add_public_key("-----BEGIN PGP PUBLIC...")